wjakob/nanobind/docs/api_core.rst

    Function argument annotation to enable keyword-based calling, default arguments, passing ``None``, and implicit conversion hints.
-Note that when a function argument should be annotated, you *must* specify annotations for arguments of that function.
+Note that when a function argument should be annotated, you *must* specify annotations for all arguments of that function.

    Example use: